AWS Control Tower Alternatives: CDK Landing Zone, LZA, CfCT, AFT & OrgFormation Compared

 });

-This configuration automatically deploys baseline resources to every account in Production and Development OUs, across US East and EU West regions.
 Add an account to an OU, it gets the baseline automatically.
-Move an account between OUs, StackSets updates the resources accordingly.
+Move an account between OUs, StackSets update accordingly.
+When a deployment fails, check CloudFormation stack events (standard troubleshooting):

 # View StackSet operation status